GILBERT ANALYTICS | THE GOLD GAP INDEX

 Grade Tiers

-<2 g/t: $96/oz
+<2 g/t: $102/oz

 >5 g/t: $296/oz

 All benchmarks in USD.
-Calculator converts CAD inputs.

-What do the grade tier lines ($96/oz and $296/oz) represent?
+What do the grade tier lines ($102/oz and $296/oz) represent?

 Doesn’t the Gold Gap Index ignore grade?

 No. The grade tier lines on the chart address this directly.
-Grade commands a 3× premium ($296 vs. $96/oz) — but both tiers experienced the same margin compression over time.
+Grade commands roughly a 3× premium ($296 vs. $102/oz) — but both tiers experienced the same margin compression over time.
 High-grade acquisition prices did not keep pace with rising margins any more than low-grade prices did.
 The Gold Gap is not a grade phenomenon; it is a market-wide phenomenon.

 What about project stage?
 A Feasibility asset should trade higher than Exploration.

-Our database shows Exploration assets averaged ~$44/oz while PEA and Feasibility assets averaged ~$93/oz.
-Stage matters — but the compression is identical across stages.
+Stage matters — but compression operates across stages.
 Augusta Gold (Feasibility, 2025) was acquired at $69/oz.
-Crown Sterling (Exploration, 2022) was acquired at $167/oz.
-The gap affects all stages equally.
+Coeur Mining (Exploration, 2022) was acquired at $167/oz.
+Marathon Gold (Development, 2023) was acquired at $93/oz.
+Across stages, the gap holds.

 Is EV/oz the same as what acquirers paid per ounce?

 The Gold Gap Index tracks the aggregate compression in M&A premiums relative to operating margins.
-It is a macro market indicator — individual transactions reflect project-specific factors including grade, stage, and infrastructure.
+Benchmark uses gross operating margin (gold price minus AISC).
+AISC includes mine-site royalties and taxes per WGC standard.
+Net cash flow varies by project structure — IBA / First Nations participation, sustaining capex, and corporate taxes are project-specific.
+The Gold Gap Index is a macro market indicator — individual transactions reflect project-specific factors including grade, stage, and infrastructure.
 The systemic pattern across these variables is the signal.
 Gold spot prices (XAU/USD) from Investing.com.
 AISC: $1,300/oz (2021–2023), $1,600/oz (2024–2025), $1,700/oz (2026+) per WGC/GA benchmarks.
 Core Tier: 0.3–7.0 Moz, pre-production (Exploration through Feasibility), Tier-1 jurisdictions, arms-length.
-53 transactions reviewed, 14 Core, 33 excluded (see Methodology Validation Report).
-Grade tiers: >5 g/t avg $296/oz, <2 g/t avg $96/oz from Core transactions.
+Multi-transaction quarters are plotted as the quarter average for visual clarity; Core Median and grade tier averages compute from individual transactions.
+Grade tiers: >5 g/t avg $296/oz, <2 g/t avg $102/oz from Core transactions.
 Cipher baseline from Cipher Research (253 transactions, 1990–2013).
 Single logarithmic scale.
+Disclosure: The author holds shares in companies appearing in this chart, including WRR, GPG, and GWM.
+Share ownership only — no advisory, consulting, or compensated relationship with any company shown.
+Full disclosures at gilbertanalytics.substack.com/about.
 Not investment advice.